google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ## Precondition

 Each registry item has a `preconditionFn`.
 This function takes in a scope and returns a string indicating whether and how to display the context menu option.
+We will discuss the scope in the next section.

 ### Return value